ufs-community/ufs-srweather-app/docs/UsersGuide/source/ContainerQuickstart.rst

 Some users may prefer to issue the command without the ``sudo`` prefix.
 Whether ``sudo`` is required is system-dependent.

 .. note::
-   Users can choose to build a v2.0.0 release version of the container using a similar command:
+   Users can choose to build a release version of the container (SRW App v2.0.0) using a similar command:

    .. code-block:: console